ForJessicaSake/ForJessicaSake/README.md

 ## Hello 👋🏼, I'm Jessica

-I am a detail-oriented **Frontend Engineer** who loves building quality applications using JavaScript and its frameworks.
-I started my journey in 2021, after attending my first tech event with SheCodeAfrica, a community I joined while studying computer science at the University of Nigeria.

-Since graduation, I've put my skills to the test and gained hands-on Frontend work experience by contributing to a couple of projects.
+I am a **Frontend Engineer** with a strong eye for design and a love for developing complex designs.
+I started my journey in 2021, after attending my first tech campus event with SheCodeAfrica, a community I joined while studying computer science at the University of Nigeria.
+Over the years, I've put my skills to the test and gained hands-on experience using Javascript libraries and its frameworks.
 I also frquently publish a variety of articles about my experiences as a Guest Writer or on my [hashnode blog](https://forjessicasake.hashnode.dev) and when I'm not doing any of these things, you'd find me with my chess board..

 * 🌍  I'm based in Lagos, Nigeria
 * ⚡  i am currently learning Node and Express.js